eersnington/workflow-cloudflare-world/problems-solution.md

    - Keep DO classes (e.g., `StreamCoordinator`, `WorkflowExecutorContainer` if used as DO) inside `world-cloudflare-app` and export them synchronously from that runtime worker.
 Consumer Worker(s) should *not* re-export DO classes.

 4. Worker bindings plugin deployment
-   - Make the Vite transformer available from `cloudflare-workflow-bindings`.
+   - Make the Vite transformer available from `workflow-cloudflare-bindings`.
    - The transformer must continue to:
      - externalize `@cloudflare/containers` + `cloudflare:` scheme during build,
      - replace generated `export const POST = workflowEntrypoint(...)` with forwarding handler that calls `globalThis.__wf__container_client.execute` or falls back to DO/service/URL.